 Yes.
 The primary principle governing the award of compensation by that Court is that the victim should, as far as possible, be placed in the same position as if the violation had not occurred.
 It is for the courts to consider what the implications are for the award of damages.
 This approach is not significantly different to the rules currently applied by courts in this country to the award of damages.
 Therefore, we agree that this model should be followed for the new legislation.
 Our draft bill sets out redress mechanisms to enable children and young people to be able to access financial compensation in that way.

 It is essential that the right to an effective remedy applies to all the rights in the convention and that no distinction is made between civil, cultural, economic, political, and social rights which must all be justiciable.
-Courts are familiar with adjudicating both civil and political rights (e.g. criminal justice), and economic and social rights (e.g. employment, taxation and welfare).
+Courts are already familiar with adjudicating both civil and political rights (e.g. criminal justice), and economic and social rights (e.g. employment, taxation and welfare) in Scotland/UK.

 Do you agree that the UNCRC rights should take precedence over provisions in secondary legislation as is the case under the HRA for ECHR rights?
 Are there any potential difficulties with this that you can see?